Information

 Started by Jeffrey Robert McGee.
 Last reply by Mary Jarvis Feb 17, 2012.
 2 Replies

 What is it about a toy?
 For children the toy represents an escape to another world, an object which can transcend reality.
 Adults often look at toys as novelties, nostalgic tchotchkes that belong in a plastic storage container in a child’s closet.
 I myself had a large collection of those robots that changed into vehicles.
 What were they called again?
 Thinking back on my connection to those toy robots, it was always the kinetics that fascinated me the most.
 I would spend hours transforming my collection into and out of their alternate forms, forsaking the epic battle-royale I had set up on the dining room table.
 For many contemporary artists the concept of play is a major component in the creative process.
 Exploring and creating new worlds is a significant consequence of using the imagination.
-For most,…Continue
+For most, kinetic toys act as conduits for world conception; they make it…Continue

 Tags: blog, game, kinetic, Toys